mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 2. Dashboard page for editing a shortcode
 3. Dashboard page for editing a filter
 4. Dashboard page for editing an action
+5. Dashboard page for import/export to/from file and import from Shortcode Exec PHP

 == Changelog ==